yue530tom/nd4j/getstarted.md

 ## <a id="blas">BLAS</a>

 BLAS is used as a backend for libnd4j computations.
-You can choose between ATAL, MKL, or [OpenBLAS](https://github.com/xianyi/OpenBLAS/wiki/Installation-Guide).
+You can choose between ATLAS, MKL, or [OpenBLAS](https://github.com/xianyi/OpenBLAS/wiki/Installation-Guide).
 Note, if you use OpenBLAS check fortran requirements and make sure to configure for the number of cores on your machine.

 ## <a id="ide">Integrated Development Environment: IntelliJ</a>